Financial Aid Resources

 The FAFSA is used to determine your financial need and can qualify you for need-based loans and grants.
 Originally created to qualify individuals for federal aid only, the FAFSA is now used to determine most need-based aid, federal and otherwise.

-Beginning in school year 2016-2017, Seniors can apply for Federal Aid using the FAFSA after October 1, 2016 ( using 2015 tax info) http://www.studentaid.ed.gov It is recommended that you apply earlier than later.
+Seniors can apply for Federal Aid using the FAFSA after October 1st of their senior year.
+You will need your previous year tax information. http://www.studentaid.ed.gov It is recommended that you apply earlier than later.

 BRIGHT FUTURES STATE SCHOLARSHIP AND GRANT PROGRAMS